 In places like the Bay Area, this becomes especially precise.
 The light is soft, diffused, constantly moving.
 It filters through fog, through trees, through layers of atmosphere.
 Colors respond to it.
 They soften, they deepen, they change throughout the day.

-A color carries a different presence in the morning, in the afternoon, in the evening.
+A color carries a different presence in the morning, the afternoon, and the evening.
+It also changes with the seasons, making space more dynamic.
+Color becomes part of how you live.